M. M. Zuhair: Career

-In 2006, Mr Zuhair was appointed Sri Lanka’s Ambassador to the Islamic Republic of Iran where he served the country till 2012.
-The interest-free oil package that he successfully negotiated for Sri Lanka with the then Iranian government headed by President Mahmoud Ahmedinejad brought into the Sri Lankan government coffers from January 2008 onwards, much needed Iranian funds aggregating by August 2008 to US $ 675 million, helping substantially the cash stricken Sri Lankan government.
+In 2006, Mr. Zuhair was appointed Sri Lanka's Ambassador to the Islamic Republic of Iran, where he served until 2012.
+During his tenure as Ambassador to Iran he played a key role in arranging an Iranian credit line that helped Sri Lanka obtain fuel supplies on concessionary terms at a critical stage of the war against the LTTE.
+The interest-free oil package that he successfully negotiated for Sri Lanka with the then Iranian government headed by President Mahmoud Ahmedinejad brought in much needed Iranian funds, aggregating by August 2008 to US$675 million, helping the cash stricken Sri Lankan governmentsubstantially.

-M M Zuhair is also a reputed speaker and a prolific writer.
+M M Zuhair is also a public speaker and an author.